 Direct Support from a Specialist

-Most students will find that the support inside the classroom and directly from the teacher meets their needs.
-In a limited number of cases, we recognize that individualized support, from a specialist, who can target specific skill areas to improve, is needed.
-In an effort to meet the academic needs of our students we offer support in the following areas of learning: reading, math, speech/language, and executive functioning.
+Most students’ academic needs can be met inside the classroom and directly from the teacher.
+However, in a limited number of cases, we recognize that individualized support from a specialist who can target specific skills may be needed.
+In an effort to meet the academic needs of our students we offer support in the following areas of learning: reading, speech/language, and executive functioning.
 Students may benefit from direct or consultative services provided by the professionals in these areas.

 Lower School Reading Specialist

-, M.Ed., is our full-time reading specialist.
-Reading support is primarily integrated into the classroom setting for individuals and groups of children in Grade 1-3.
+is our full-time reading specialist.
+Reading support is primarily integrated into the classroom setting for individuals and groups of children in Grades 1-3.
 Direct support, outside of the classroom, is also provided for small groups of children who qualify.
 Mrs. Weir consults with classroom teachers in Grades 4 and 5 to implement appropriate strategies to help students grow in their reading skills.

 Lower School Speech and Language Pathologist

-The Allegheny County Intermediate Unit provides a speech pathologist to provide direct speech/language therapy to individuals and small groups who have been referred by the Support Services Team.
-This individual also provides consultative services to faculty, staff, and parents primarily in the Lower School.
-They are also available to consult with faculty, staff, and parents at all other levels.
+The Allegheny County Intermediate Unit provides a speech pathologist to provide direct speech/language therapy to individuals and small groups referred by the Support Services Team.
+This individual also provides consultative services to faculty, staff and parents primarily in the Lower School.
+They are also available to consult with faculty, staff and parents at the Middle and Senior School levels.

 Learning Specialist/Executive Functioning Skills Coach

-, M.Ed., is an independent contractor at Sewickley Academy and provides long term learning support for students in Grades 3-12.
+is an independent contractor at Sewickley Academy and provides long term learning support for students in Grades 3 – 12.
 Parents of students may contact her directly to arrange for her to work with their child in a one-to-one setting.

 Faculty as Tutors of Sewickley Academy Students

-Students in need of academic support generally find that meeting with a teacher on an as needed basis provides what they need in order to be successful.
-Students have access to one to one and small group support from teachers at various times during the school day and most days between 3:15 and 4:00.
-However, we recognize that in some cases more targeted and consistent support is needed through tutoring to remediate the proficiency of a student in a specific content or skill area.
-The Director of Support Services maintains a list of those Sewickley Academy faculty who provide this service in accordance with the school's tutoring policy.
+Students in need of academic support generally find meeting with a teacher on an as needed basis provides what they need in order to be successful.
+Students have access to one-to-one and small group support from teachers at various times during the school day and most days between 3:15 and 4:00 p.m.
+However, we recognize that in some cases more targeted and consistent support is needed through tutoring in a specific content or skill area.
+The Director of Support Services maintains a list of Sewickley Academy faculty who provide this service in accordance with the school’s tutoring policy.
 If you are interested in more information on tutoring, please contact the Director of Support Services.

 Cross Age Tutor Program (CAT)

-A CAT is a student in a higher grade level who tutors younger students.
-At Sewickley Academy, Senior School student volunteers help younger students in Grades 4-9 to achieve greater academic success.
-For more information about the CAT program contact School Counselor, Lynn Sanborne
+At Sewickley Academy, Senior School Students volunteer to tutor students in Grades 4-9 to achieve greater academic success.
+For more information about the CAT program, contact, Lynn Sanborne